baites/baites.github.io/_posts/2019-08-02-policy-based-design-in-python.md

 hw.run() # prints "Hei maailma!"
 {% endhighlight %}

 I think that the main reason people do not explore the use of the policy-based design in Python is due to this perceived equivalence with these runtime patterns.
-However, I would like to argue that policy-based design is a more general idiom that can express Strategy or Dependency Injection pattern as particular cases.
+However, I would like to argue that policy-based design is a more general idiom that can express Strategy or Dependency Injection patterns as particular cases.

-Now, using the policy-based design I can change both the behavior and also the *interface* of the **HelloWorld** class!
-Take for the first example and define **SaveOutput** policy class:
+Using the policy-based design I can change both the behavior and also the *interface* of the **HelloWorld** class!
+Using the first example I can define a new **SaveOutput** policy class:

 {% highlight python %}
 # Example of policy-based design